-- (1) A Clear Sight Area shall be established for all street, drive, and alley intersections, whether public or private, where no obstruction shall be located between the heights of 18" from the ground and 10' from the ground within the Clear Sight Area. - (2) The Clear Sight Area in F-4(-), F-4, F-5(-), F-5, and F-6 Sub-Districts shall be a triangle formed by the projection and intersection of the curb lines of two intersecting streets or a street intersecting with a drive or an alley measuring back 25' from that intersection along each curb and connecting those two points.
+- (1) A Clear Sight Area shall be established for all street, drive, and alley intersections, whether public or private, where no obstruction shall be located between the heights of 18" from the ground and 10' from the ground within the Clear Sight Area. - (2) At a minimum, the Clear Sight Area in F-4(-), F-4, F-5(-), F-5, and F-6 Sub-Districts shall be a triangle formed by the projection and intersection of the curb lines of two intersecting streets or a street intersecting with a drive or an alley measuring back 25' from that intersection along each curb and connecting those two points.
 See Figure 880-13.
+Should the Development Director determine that this sight triangle is inadequate, the required sight triangle shall be established by a professional engineer.